ZILtoid1991/datapak/filespecs.md

 end as binary.
 Note that very-long hash-codes or checksums severely limiy the lenght of the filename, unless extensions are used.
 At least one 0x00 character must be between the hash/checksum field and the filename.

-Max size of a file can be 2^48 - 1 bytes, or almost 262_144 gigabytes.
-If this ever becomes too small, chaining could be enabled.
+Max size of a file can be 2^64 - 1 bytes.

 ### Index extensions